SkyWatch — Header

 • Ensure compliance with local and federal regulations

-Used for land cover classification, infrastructure mapping, and baseline environmental monitoring.
-Resolutions can range from 10m down to sub-meter (e.g., 50cm or 30cm), offering precise visual clarity.
+• High-resolution satellite imagery — used for land cover classification, infrastructure mapping, and baseline environmental monitoring.
+Resolutions range from 10 m down to sub-meter (for example, 50 cm or 30 cm).

-Terrain analysis is crucial for wind siting.
-DEMs at 1m to 12m resolution allow developers to assess slope, elevation, and ridgelines to determine optimal turbine placement.
+• Digital elevation models (DEMs) — terrain analysis is essential to wind siting.
+DEMs at 1–12 m resolution let developers assess slope, elevation, and ridgelines to find optimal turbine placement.

-Some platforms integrate historical and timely wind data, visualizing wind flow patterns at different elevations to support turbine height and location decisions.
+• Wind resource overlays — some platforms integrate historical and current wind data, visualizing wind flow at different elevations to inform turbine height and location.

-Regulatory, environmental, and infrastructure constraints can be visualized, including setbacks, protected zones, wildlife habitats, and exclusion buffers.
+• Constraint mapping — regulatory, environmental, and infrastructure constraints can be mapped, including setbacks, protected zones, wildlife habitats, and exclusion buffers.

-Modern wind farm mapping tools often include 3D models for turbine layout, shadow flicker analysis, and visual impact assessments.
+• 3D visualization and simulation — modern tools include 3D models for turbine layout, shadow-flicker analysis, and visual impact assessments.

-A renewable energy development firm is exploring a new wind farm along a coastal region known for high wind potential but also for rugged terrain and strict environmental regulations.
-The project must balance optimal wind exposure with minimal impact on protected ecosystems and nearby communities.
+A renewable energy developer is exploring a coastal site known for high wind potential — but also for rugged terrain and strict environmental rules.
+The project must balance strong wind exposure against minimal impact on protected ecosystems and nearby communities.

 • Complex topography requiring accurate slope and elevation data